 This was my second time going to this event, following my experience last year when I gave my first public talk.
 So this year was much more relaxed, because I didn’t have to do anything!
 And it was a wonderful day, so I thought I’d give an overview of how it went.Continue reading “Nystagmus Network Open Day 2018”

-Here’s another month of entries from my old journals.
-The big event this time was a trip to Blackpool with my visually impaired friend from Bournemouth University, to give him assistance at the National Union of Students Conference.
+Here’s another month of entries from my journal.
+The big event this time has been a trip to Blackpool with my visually impaired friend from Bournemouth University, to give him assistance at the National Union of Students Conference.
 Plus I had another of my regular trips to see a friend in Exeter.
-And I mentioned various other little things as always.
+And I’ve mentioned various other little things as always.
 So I hope you enjoy!Continue reading “Journal – February 2007”